ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/uz_prng/uz_prng.rst

 1D-Case
 -------

-The following plot compares the distributions of the different implemented PRNGs by showing the histogram of the generated numbers after different number of samples are drawn.
+The following figure compares the distributions of the different implemented PRNGs by showing the histogram of the generated numbers after different number of samples are drawn.
-The distribution of the generated numbers tend towards a uniform distribution for increasing number of samples.
+The distribution of the generated numbers tend towards a uniform distribution for an increasing number of samples.

 .. plot::